-While the Real Assets Program is at an early stage in its development, the total program net IRR was 11.3% as of June 30, 2019.
-The reported fair value of the Real Asset Program increased by \$0.7 million, or 2.2%, after adjusting for capital calls and distributions during the second quarter of 2019.
-The performance was mainly driven by the valuation increase of Brookfield Infrastructure Fund III (\$0.6 million or 4.4%).
+While the Real Assets Program is at an early stage in its development, the total program net IRR was 7.3% as of June 30, 2019.
+The reported fair value of the Program is currently driven by one real asset fund, Global Infrastructure Partners III, which increased by \$0.2 million or 1.0% after adjusting for capital calls and distributions during the second quarter of 2019.